Stateful Behaviour

 // gamePlayState and gamePauseState, we need to create

-// a parent for menuState, creditsState and gameState.
+// a parent for menuState, creditsState, and gameState.

-// quickly create an empty state with null.
+// a simple root state with null.

 var rootComposer = new StateGraphComposer(null);

-// Create composers for states.
+// Create composers for each state.

 var menuComposer = new StateGraphComposer(menuState);